-The Australian government has just announced significant changes regarding the Working Holiday visa program.
+May 2019, the Australian government announced significant changes regarding the Working Holiday visa program.
 One of the changes is the opportunity to work for more than 6 months for the same agricultural employer.
-This also includes the opportunity to get a third-year working holiday visa, under certain conditions.
+This also includes the opportunity to get a third year working holiday visa, under certain conditions.

 Third-year visa for subclass 417 and 462 visa holders

-At the moment, it is possible to extend your Working Holiday for a second year if you complete 88 days (3 months) of work in certain regions and specific job sectors.
-According to the Australian government, Working Holiday makers on their second year visa can extend their visa for another year after 1 July 2019.
+Before 1st of July 2019, it was only possible to extend your Working Holiday for a second year if you completed 88 days (3 months) of work in certain regions and specific job sectors.
+Since July, Working Holiday Makers on their second-year visa can extend their visa for another year.
 To be eligible, they have to work in a specified job for 6 months in a specified regional area.

 To sum it up, you will need to do 88 days of farm work in your first year to qualify for a second Working Holiday visa.
 Then you work 6 months during your second year to apply for a third year.
 The type of work you will have to do to be eligible for the third year visa are the same as the specified work for the second year visa.